 My experience shows me that 95% of paint issues can be resolved with a very fine polish, the right tools and the right technique.
 So, why is it that so many people are willing to reach for a harsh compound as the first step… when it should be the last resort?

 Very fine car polishes, often called pre-wax cleaners, can maintain gloss without the scouring that thins your car’s paint.
-The polishing (gloss enhancing) action is a combination of chemical cleaners that remove embedded dirt and a super gentle polishes that maintains the gloss.
-The polishing material is about the consistency of talcum powder.
+The polishing (gloss enhancing) action is a combination of chemical cleaners that remove embedded dirt and a super gentle polish that maintains gloss.
+The material is about the consistency of talcum powder.

-My two favorite products are Klasse All-In-One and P21S Paintwork Cleansing Lotion.
+My two favorite products are Klasse All-In-One and P21S Concours Enhancing Paintwork Cleansing Lotion - the applicator package (your best best).

 RULE 2: Don’t remove more clear topcoat than necessary.
 You may need it some day!